 Here, the dining room table is set for a Christmas Day dinner on a burgundy tablecloth embroidered in gold and jewel tones, with matching napkins.
 Also on the table is Wallace peacock stainless that looks like silver.
 Even better, the flatware is dishwasher safe and no need to polish!
 See the flatware at Cornucopia Takes Center Stage on Thanksgiving Table.

 A pair of cherubs have graced the table at Christmastime for many years.
 And when it’s not the holiday season, an Exotic Peacock Tablescape Graces Formal Dining Room.

-Pair of Peacock Feather Trees Anchor Centerpiece
+Feather Tree Pair Anchor Centerpiece

 I never expected to come upon this pair of peacock feather trees at Target.
 Just minding my own business one day … and there they were!